matteo-magni/kube-samples/apps/nginx-kustomize/README.md

 This Kubernetes app exposes a web service, making use of Kustomize to apply customisations.

-The manifests can be simpler, thus more readable, than the [nginx example](../nginx/), because they can be further customised declaratively via the `kustomization.yaml` file:
+The manifests can be simpler, thus more readable, than the [nginx-avi example](../nginx-avi/), because they can be further customised declaratively via the `kustomization.yaml` file:

 - containers' images and tags can be changed, to point to different registries